-To foster, safeguard, advance and secure the political, social, educational, cultural, economic and other interests of its members by legitimate and constitutional means (Members are Malaysians of Chinese descent); ... to preserve and sustain the use and study of the Chinese language.23

-The Malaysian Indian Congress states its aims as the "... political, economic, educational, cultural and social interests of the Indians in Malaysia."24 There were moves to set up the Alliance Direct Membership Organisation (ADMO), which would have direct membership instead of UMNO-Malay, MCA-Chinese or MIC-Indian members.
-The ADMO would be represented in the Alliance National Council.25 However the ADMO has in no sense replaced the multi communal structure of the Alliance.
-The Barisan Nakional, therefore was conceived not to alter the Alliance approach but to strengthen it.
-The need to extend it was felt because of the internal strugges within the Alliance and its weaknesses.26 In a sense the Barisan Nasional was so much a projection of the Alliance system that some observers had predicted it as early as 1967.27
+To foster, safeguard, advance and secure the political, social, educational, cultural, economic and other interests of its members by legitimate and constitutional means (Members are Malaysians of Chinese descent); ... to preserve and sustain the use and study of the Chinese language, 23 ship Organisation (ADMO), which would have direct membership instead of UMNO-Malay, MCA-Chinese or MIC-Indian members.
+The ADMO would be represented in the Alliance National Council.
+25 However the ADMO has in no sense replaced the multi communal structure of the Alliance.
+The Barisan Nasional, therefore was conceived not to alter the Alliance approach but to strengthen it.
+The need to extend it was felt because of the internal struggles within the Alliance and its weaknesses.
+26 In a sense the Barisan Nasional was so much a projection of the Alliance system that some observers had predicted it as early as 1967.
+27